Driving fewer miles than the average American can often help lower your car insurance costs—not to mention all the money you’ll save on gas.

-With a pay-per-mile plan you pay a monthly base rate that doesn’t change, in addition to a per-mile rate that’s based on how much you drove that month.
-While the per-mile rate may look like a really small number—mere cents—it can quickly add up.
+With a pay per mile plan you pay a monthly base price that doesn’t change, in addition to a per-mile price that’s based on how much you drove that month.
+While the per-mile price may look like a really small number—mere cents—it can quickly add up.

-Let’s say you have a pay-per-mile policy with a base rate of $29 per month, plus a 6¢ per-mile rate.
+Let’s say you have a pay per mile policy with a base rate of $29 per month, plus a 6¢ per-mile price.
 If you’re behind the wheel as much as the average American driver, you would pay about $72 for your mileage each month, in addition to that $29 base rate, which comes out to $101 for a month of car insurance.

 Of course, these numbers are hypotheticals.
 Your own price will vary depending on the state you live in, your insurer, your driving history and driving habits, and your car’s make and model year—along with other factors, like the specific coverages you include on your policy.